codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 categories: c unix tutorial
 ---

-It's been a while that for my daily work I have to deal with IoT architectures and researching best patterns to develop such systems, including diving through standards and protocols like MQTT;
+It's been a while that for my daily work I deal with IoT architectures and research best patterns to develop such systems, including diving through standards and protocols like MQTT;
 <!--more-->
 as I always been craving for new ideas to